YabaiNyan/MaiAnimeBot/README.md

 * ```<query>```: Querys text that is between angled brackets (<>).
 Will work within a message or standalone. command will not be deleted if it is within a message, but will be if it is standalone.

 ## Note before installation
-Make sure that the bot is Authorised to Manage Messages, either when you generate the bot invite link or add it to the bot role later.
+For auto command deletion, make sure that the bot is Authorised to Manage Messages, either when you generate the bot invite link or add it to the bot role later.
+You may skip this or disable its ability to manage messages if you would not like this feature enabled.

 Installation
 =====